intelligent-environments-lab/occupant_centric_grid_interactive_buildings_course/README.md

 # Occupant-centric grid interactive buildings course

-This repository contains source code for the course.
+This repository contains lecture and source code content for the course.